NativeScript/NativeScript/Modules30Changes.md

 You have to be careful when getting the value - you might get a complex object instead of `number`.

 ### Enumerations
 Enumeration from `ui/enums` modules are not used anymore.
-Most ot the properties that accepts specific strings are defined directly with the allowed values:
+Most of the properties that accepts specific strings are defined directly with the allowed values:
 `export type TextAlignment = "initial" | "left" | "center" | "right";`
 TypeScript will warn in case you set invalid value.